engincanik/tomate_clock/README.md

 # tomate_clock

 A pomodoro app made with Flutter.
 Used [**circular_countdown_timer**](https://pub.dev/packages/circular_countdown_timer) package to display the timer.
-A pomodoro duration is 25 minutes, short break duration is 5 minutes and after every four short break duration there is a long break which runs for 30 minutes.
+A pomodoro duration is 25 minutes, short break duration is 5 minutes and after every four short break there is a long break which runs for 30 minutes.

 ## Features to add
 1. Send notification and play a sound after completing a pomodoro